Baeza Law Firm

 Update to Texas Sexual Harassment Laws

-On September 1, 2021, new sexual harassment arbitration laws went into effect in Texas.
-These laws were enacted in response to concerns about the use of arbitration agreements to limit employees’ rights to seek justice for sexual harassment in the workplace.
+On September 1, 2021, new sexual harassment laws came into effect in Texas.
+These laws were enacted in response to concerns about the prevalence of sexual harassment in the workplace and the need for greater protections for employees.

 Disclaimer: The information provided in this blog post is for general informational purposes only and does not constitute legal advice.
 This post does not create an attorney-client relationship between the reader and any author or contributor to this blog, nor is it a substitute for seeking professional legal advice based on the reader’s individual circumstances.